 Parking Lot Controllers Program

-The parking lot controllers financial incentives program is ending soon.
-Applications for pre-approval must be submitted by March 31, 2017 to be eligible.
+The parking lot controllers financial incentives program ended March 31, 2017.
+Customers who received pre-approval must submit completion documents by March 31, 2018 to receive their incentive.

 Parking lot controllers are electronic devices that control the amount of electricity going to an outdoor plug that serves a vehicle block heater and interior warmer.
 They can reduce electricity costs by up to 50 per cent while ensuring trouble-free starts for tenants, staff, and guests.
 They save energy by automatically adjusting the length of time that electricity is provided to the car plugs, depending on outside temperatures.

 Above −5°C, outlets typically receive no electricity.
 As the temperature drops, electricity is progressively delivered for longer periods of time.
 Once the temperature drops (usually between −20°C to −30°C), the power stays on all the time.
 Plug power is controlled by electronic circuitry built into the receptacle or by a central controller and contactors connected to the central breaker panel.

 - less energy use;

 - ensure trouble-free starts for tenants, staff, and guests.

 To be eligible for incentives, you must have submitted your application by March 31, 2017.

 - be a Manitoba Hydro customer eligible for the general service electricity rate;